 We celebrate our long and rich history with classical influences and marry it with pared-down contemporary sensibilities.
 The combination gives birth to a warm, comfortable and balanced aesthetic in clean lines and simplistic nature.
-These sophisticated lighting, furniture and decor pieces evoke that distinctive warm, laid-back ambiance that is relevant today and will still be in the future.
+These sophisticated lighting, furniture and decor pieces evoke that distinctive warm, laid-back ambiance inspired by the past, that is relevant today and will still be in the future.

 HERITAGE OF CRAFTMANSHIP

 Our Craftsmen wield skills and attention to details honed only through decades of experience.
 Our proficiency in wood engineering gives us the confidence in realizing distinctive designs and delivering quality that lasts a lifetime.
 Moreover, a variety of and finishing techniques are exclusively developed to ensure that the unique beauty of the pieces shines through.